JohnBinford/AppleWood-Pointe/readme.md

   - As yet unconsidered tools:
     - Lathes, - vices, - panel saw, - metal working machines (milling machine) which no one has submitted so far.

-  - What will our policies be?
-    - Who gets a key?
-      - AWP will  give shop keys to every resident who signs a waiver.
-Not just wood shop members.
-	  Does this mean that they are O.K. with any resident entering the shop at any time, even if they are alone?
-    - Should we have a Workshop Manual?
-One of the guys is working on a sample.

 * * *

 ### Links